April 1, 2023

 Walmart sells miners

-Matching its tagline, Walmart, whichallows you to "save and live better", launched the sale of mining devices.
-Thanks to a contract with TigerDirect, buyers of this largest mega-retailer can now buy their own mining combine.
+True to its slogan, Walmart, whichallows you to “save and live better”, launched mining devices for sale.
+Thanks to a contract with TigerDirect, customers of this largest mega-retailer can now buy their own mining machine.

 Software Updates BFGminer